jcasoriano1/url-shortener/README.md

 1. I created repositories for the Swoole cache, the Redis cache, and the database.
 2. The database uses Eloquent so that we can swap out the database to a different driver if we outgrow the current one.
 3. With this design, we can add more layers of caching in front of the database if needed - it just has to implement the `UrlRepositoryInterface` interface, and add it to the pipeline in the `UrlRepositoryPipeline` class.
+4. We can even add more persistence stores by simply adding classes that implement the `UrlRepositoryInterface` interface into the pipeline.
+So it doesn't necessarily have to be just multiple cache layers, but we can also have redundant persistence layers if we need to in the future.
+The `save` method is what's in-charge of persisting the data.
-4. The `UrlRepositoryPipeline` manages the pipeline of repositories, and the `UrlShortenerService` orchestrates the process of encoding and decoding URLs.
+5. The `UrlRepositoryPipeline` manages the pipeline of repositories, and the `UrlShortenerService` orchestrates the process of encoding and decoding URLs.
-5. Validation is done in the `UrlDecodeRequest` and `UrlEncodeRequest` classes.
+6. Validation is done in the `UrlDecodeRequest` and `UrlEncodeRequest` classes.
-6. The `UrlShortenerController` handles the API endpoints - it uses the Request classes to validate the input, calls the Service to encode and decode URLs, and returns the appropriate response.
+7. The `UrlShortenerController` handles the API endpoints - it uses the Request classes to validate the input, calls the Service to encode and decode URLs, and returns the appropriate response.

 ### Code Styles